ZotyDev/Minecraft-Maxinuta/DESCRIPTION.md

 ![Maxinuta Logo](https://raw.githubusercontent.com/ZotyDev/Minecraft-Maxinuta/main/branding/title.png)

-Magic mod for Forge + Fabric.
+Magic mod for Forge + Fabric + Quilt.

 ## 🧙‍♂️ What's this mod?
 It's a magic mod that (currently) adds new items to help you in your survival.